vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

 ---
 date: '2021-04-22'
-description: Session state cache using VMware GemFire in a Spring Boot application.
+description: Session state cache using VMware GemFire and Spring Boot.
-lastmod: '2021-04-22'
+lastmod: '2022-11-17'
 link-title: Session State Caching
-parent: Spring for Apache Geode
+parent: Spring for VMware GemFire
 title: Session State Caching
 type: data-guides
 weight: 5
+aliases:
+    - session-state-cache-sbdg
 ---

-This guide walks you through how to implement a session state cache using VMware GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+This guide walks you through how to implement a session state cache using VMware GemFire and [Spring Boot for VMware GemFire](https://docs.vmware.com/en/Spring-Boot-for-VMware-GemFire/index.html).
 ## When should I use a session state cache?

 Session state caching is useful for storing data associated with an HTTP session.
 Storing this data in a cache allows it to be retrieved quickly and persisted across log-ins.
 Some examples where this might be useful include: